 When Schibsted processes personal data, personal data is sometimes shared with other parties.
 These other parties are either

-- Data controllers, which mean companies who in their own right have full responsibility towards the user for the purposes to which their personal data is put and full responsibility for any third parties that may be involved in the processing of user personal data.
-In Schibsted, such disclosure could take place because it’s necessary to deliver a product or service to you (for instance providing your address to a distribution service in order to deliver a product).
-On our sites showing advertising, a selected list of companies and vendors are also allowed to buy ad inventory from us, which in some cases means that the companies and/or vendors act as separate data controller for the data being processed.
-More information about what happens when you are shown targeted advertising can be found here .
+- Data controllers, which mean companies who use the data independently and have full responsibility towards the user for the company’s use of the user’s personal data for the specific purposes data is shared for.
+They also have full responsibility for any third parties that may be involved in the processing of the user’s personal data.
+Schibsted would share that data only when it’s necessary to deliver a product or service to you (for example giving your address to a distribution service so they can make a home delivery or enable professional sellers on our marketplaces to deliver goods that our users have purchased etc).
+On those of our sites that show advertising, a selected list of companies and vendors are also allowed to buy ad inventory (space where advertising is allowed) from us.
+In some cases, this means that the companies and/or vendors act as separate data controllers for the data that is being processed.

 Transfers of Data outside of the EU/EEA